-An auto glass training program.
-Is this what the Australian windscreen industry really needs, or does it just need an ethical clean up?
+Auto Glass Certification, is this what the Australian windscreen industry really requires, or perhaps just an ethical clean up?

 The Auto Glass Association